jasminechicoine/chicoine_jasmine_portfolio/README.md

-# PORTFOLIO!
+# Welcome to my super slay and aesthetic porfolio <3

 Welcome to my Portfolio!
-This is a site built using design & motion tools as well as HTML, CSS, and Javascript.
+This is a website I built from scratch to show my projects.

 ~ Enjoy!